TNP-GNDEC/TNP-WEBSITE/README.md

 ```
 cd TNP-WEBSITE
 ```
-**Create a file named .env and copy the contents of .env.example into .env file.**
+**Create a file named .env and copy the contents of .env.example into .env file.Now fill the Database name and password for phpmyadmin**

 Run the following commands inorder to install all the dependencies :
 ```